Mayuri0406/Data-Cleaning-Project/README.md

 # Data Cleaning and Exploratory Data Analysis Project
 Hi everyone!
-This is my project on data cleaning and Exploratory Data Analysis as a step to my data analyst career.
+This is my project on Data Cleaning and Exploratory Data Analysis as a step to my data analyst career.
 In this project, a rough dataset called layoffs is used in which the data is raw and cannot be used for visualization and more.
 So, the data is cleaned and analysed using MySQL.
 These steps are followed in this project.